$ ssh-keygen -t ed25519 -N '' -f <path>/<file_name> (1)

 tool.

-Learn how to use Operator Lifecycle Manager (OLM) on restricted networks.
+Learn how to use Operator Lifecycle Manager in disconnected environments.

 If the mirror registry that you used to install your cluster has a trusted CA, add it to the cluster by configuring additional trust stores.